Can Turtles Have Cheese?

 • Eggshells and cuttlebone: Crushed eggshells or cuttlebone can be used to provide extra calcium to turtles, but it should be fed sparingly as it can cause constipation.

-See also Is Blue Cheese Kosher?
+See also Is Muenster Cheese Safe During Pregnancy?

 When creating a diet for a turtle, it’s important to provide a variety of different protein and calcium sources, and to feed them in the right proportions.
 You should consult with a veterinarian or reptile expert for specific recommendations for your turtle.